 It is also a part of SEO strategy.
 You will need to have pretty and suitable graphics or images to get more visibility and attract people’s attention.

 Another way SEO benefits is that faster loading pages tend to retain users who want the experience.
 If you make your site attractive and fast, you enhance your site’s ability to attract and retain visitors.
-We recommend use the variety of the Magento 2 optimize images manual methods and extensions that automate the job.
+We recommend using the variety of the Magento 2 optimize images manual methods and extensions that automate the job.

-Why Do You Need to Optimize Images in Magento?
+Magento 2 Optimize Images: Why Do You Need to Optimize Images in Magento?

 We have mentioned the need to have better load times for your pages, SEO, page ranking, and conversion in most of our articles about optimizing your website.
-Nearly 70 percent of a page’s weight is images.
+Nearly 70 per cent of a page’s weight is images.
 Optimizing the images is the best place to start when trying to squeeze more performance out of your site.

 The best part about it is that you do not need to know software development to optimize images.
 The more unoptimized images you have, the longer it takes to load a page, and because of that, your store’s performance and other essential facets of your venture will need improvements.